top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 Duckietowns are complex systems where the traffic situations of a real city should be emulated.
 These towns contain three- and four-way intersections: the Duckiebots should be able to navigate them without crashing into each other and this requires a clever coordination scheme.
 Intersections represent a key element of a smooth city navigation.

 In order to guarantee the success in any condition, it makes sense to have a decentralised system, where each Duckiebot can operate on its own, independently.
-The ways one can coordinate Duckiebots in an intersection are two:
+Given an intersection, there are two ways to coordinate Duckiebots:

 - Using a traffic light
 - Using a communication protocol between the vehicles